garbageOscar/PasswordGenerator/README.md

 (The user should input his or her choice for a password length.)

-The second dialog takes a boolean, where the user MUST fully type TRUE or FALSE:
+The second dialog takes a boolean, where the user MUST fully type "true" or "false":

 ***(boolean) Would you like extended ASCII characters (ride or die)?

-(Again, the user must FULLY TYPE either TRUE or FALSE.
+(Again, the user must FULLY TYPE either "true" or "false".
 FALSE is recommended -- for now.)

 You're welcome and let's make progress together.